What is a Game Frontend? How does it interact with Open Match?

 Open Match allows for concurrent Match Functions to execute on the same player pool.
-The matches generated by such concurrent Match Function executions may have overlapping Tickets.
-Given that one Ticket should only be used by a result, Open Match allows the user to plug in an Evaluator component to deduplicate matches before returning results.
+The Matches generated by such concurrent Match Function executions may have overlapping Tickets.
+Given that one Ticket should only be used by one resulting Match, Open Match allows the user to plug in an Evaluator component to deduplicate Match proposals before returning results.
 Open Match provides a default Evaluator which suffices for most common use cases.
 See Evaluator Guide for details on proposal evaluation.

 Although Open Match based Matchmaker offers core matchmaking functionality, other Game Services will be needed to handle key features such as handling player connections, fetching DGS (Dedicated Game Server) allocations etc. These services interact with Open Match to enable game specific matchmaking scenarios.
 Here is an overview of these services that are external to an Open Match based Matchmaker but are a part of an end to end setup:

 This is the component that receives the matchmaking request from the game client and eventually provides the game client with the Assignment.
 The Game Frontend typically authenticates the player, fetches player data and creates a matchmaking request in Open Match and fetches the Assignment for the Ticket.